rhdtownsend/msg/docs/source/user-guide/python-walkthrough.rst

 :math:`\{\lambda_{i},\lambda_{i+1}\}` (:math:`i=1,\ldots,500`) and the
 array ``lam_c`` stores the central wavelength of each bin.

-With all our parameters defined, let's now evaluate and plot the flux spectrum using a call to the :py:func:`pymsg.SpecGrid.flux` function:
+With all our parameters defined, evaluate the flux spectrum using a call to the :py:func:`pymsg.SpecGrid.flux` function, and then plot it:

 .. jupyter-execute::